Hate Swallowing Pills? These 5 Tips Might Help

 Overcoming Your Fear

-There is a lot that goes into swallowing, more than most people realize.
+Swallowing is a more complicated process than many people realize.
 The nerves have to work together in your throat, mouth, and esophagus to move food or liquid from the mouth into the digestive tract.

 Very few of us take the time to think about the reflexes associated with swallowing.
-When the time comes that we have to swallow a pill, however, it is typically foremost on our mind.
-When you overthink things, they get difficult.
+That is, until we have to swallow a pill.
+When you overthink things, they get more difficult.

 Understanding the 'Globus Sensation'

 The 'globus sensation' is a type of tightness you may experience in your throat when trying to swallow a pill.
-It isn't a physical problem but rather, it is a form of stress or anxiety.
+It isn't a physical problem, but rather a form of stress or anxiety.
 Just thinking about it may actually make your throat begin to feel tight.

 5 Pill Swallowing Strategies to Try